WaterFutures/EPyT-Flow/docs/tut.scada.rst

     scada_data.change_sensor_config(cur_sensor_config)  # Set new sensor configuration

-If a sensor placement have been specified, the final sensor readings of all sensor (as a `numpy.array`) can be obtained by calling :func:`~epyt_flow.simulation.scada.scada_data.ScadaData.get_data` of a given :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instance:
+If a sensor placement has been specified, the final sensor readings of all sensors (as a `numpy.array`) can be obtained by calling :func:`~epyt_flow.simulation.scada.scada_data.ScadaData.get_data` of a given :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instance: